paulfioravanti/paulfioravanti.github.io/_posts/2018-05-11-runtime-language-switching-in-elm.md

             [ text (I18Next.t translations "verticallyCenteringInCssIsEasy") ]
 ```

-And now, when you change language, you should see the displayed message also
+And now, when you change language, you should see the displayed message in that
-change language:
+language:

 ![Japanese Display](/assets/images/20180510/japanese-display.png){:
 class="img-responsive"